 Window of the World

 Window of the World is Shenzhen's number one attraction.
-It is a collection of around 130 replicas of world sights and landmarks, all within the 120-acre theme park.
+It is a collection of about 130 replicas of world sights and landmarks, all within the 120-acre theme park.
 The word miniature doesn't really do the recreations justice as they are large, in some cases two-thirds of the size of the original.
 The focus is firmly on Europe, with recreations of London's Houses of Parliament, Paris's Eiffel Tower, and Rome's Coliseum.
 Elsewhere, there are substantial American and Asian collections.
 On top of the replicas, you'll find themed streets and food as well as dance shows.
 The park also puts on an impressive laser and light show.
 With its amusement park atmosphere, Window of the World is an excellent way to keep the kids entertained all day long.